This video shows some of the shops Bill and Rae Grout work out of and how they take care of business creating and selling their handcrafted designs.

 Blown Glass, Steampunk and Miniature Terrain Building

 Bill became a full-time artist and started blowing glass in 1993.
-He specializes in vortex, contemporary marbles, hummingbird feeders, and Pixie Orbs.
+He specializes in the vortex, contemporary marbles, hummingbird feeders, and Pixie Orbs.

 Rae left the corporate world in 2002 to be with Bill and become a full-time artist/glassblower.
 In 2016 Rae began incorporating metalworking steampunk designs, and terrain building into her art.
-She has been building scale model miniatures since the mid-’70s and love combining her love of Wizards of the Coast and all the wonderful fantasy/tabletop games along with and science fiction role-playing games like Harry Potter, Magic The Gathering, Dungeons & Dragons, and many more.
-He miniature creatures and dioramas become gaming or display pieces.
+She has been building scale model miniatures since the mid-’70s and loves combining her love of Wizards of the Coast and all the wonderful fantasy/tabletop games along with and science fiction role-playing games like Harry Potter, Magic The Gathering, Dungeons & Dragons, and many more.
+His miniature creatures and dioramas become gaming or display pieces.

 Their farm has fantastic views overlooking the Bitterroot Valley of Montana.
 Together they spread love and harmony, sharing this fantastic journey called life.

-Their company is Aspen Hot Glass specializing in blown glass hummingbird feeders, Pixie Orbs, contemporary vortex marbles, bottle stoppers, shot glasses, cabinet knob/ drawer pulls, Steampunk designs, terrain build dioramas, RPG creature game pieces and more.
+Their company is Aspen Hot Glass specializing in blown glass hummingbird feeders, Pixie Orbs, contemporary vortex marbles, bottle stoppers, shot glasses, cabinet knob/ drawer pulls, Steampunk designs, terrain build dioramas, RPG creature game pieces, and more.
 These can be purchased on either their Etsy site or their Shopify site.